 Why:

-Jackie's Angels started 2 years after we lost such a domanite force in our lives.
+Jackie's Angels started 2 years after we lost such a dominate force in our lives.
 So many of us who knew her were forced to look at life differently.
-While watching Jackie go through her cancer journey it was made very apparent that there was not a lot of research and treatments for Metastatic Breast Cancer.
-It is very hard to watch someone you know go through cancer.
-I want to help make that experience a little bit easier by helping provide options.
+While watching Jackie go through her cancer journey it revealed the significant lack of research treatment options for Metastatic Breast Cancer.
+It is incredibly hard to watch someone you love fight through cancer.
+Our goal is to alleviate some of that burden by contributing to the availability of better options.

 Our Goal:

-METAvivor is the only organization in the US that exclusively funds MBC research through a scientific peer-review process.
-We award research grants to individuals with a clinical or other doctoral degree who are actively engaged in areas of metastatic breast cancer research, and whose proposals show distinct promise in making a difference for the stage 4 breast cancer community.
-Their mission is to transition metastatic breast cancer from a terminal diagnosis to a chronic, manageable disease with a decent quality of life.
+METAvivor is the sole organization in the United States dedicated exclusively to funding metastatic breast cancer (MBC) research through a rigorous scientific-review process The organization provides grants to individuals holding clinical or other doctoral degrees who are actively involved in MBC research whose proposals demonstrate to benefit stage 4 breast cancer community.
+Their mission is to transform MBC from a terminal diagnosis into a chronic, manageable condition with an acceptable quality of life.

 The Founder: